nlplab/brat/README.md

     sudo a2enmod fastcgi
     sudo a2enmod rewrite

-The final FastCGI step is detailed in `.htaccess` in the brat installation directory, which involves uncommenting and configuring the `rewrite` module.
+The final FastCGI step is detailed in `.htaccess` in the stav installation directory, which involves uncommenting and configuring the `rewrite` module.

 Finally tell Apache 2.x to load your new configuration.